shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 # Readme
-This Script LuaPilot should work with Arducopter (Pixhawk, Fixhawk, AUAV-X2, etc.) which is connected to a FrSky D-Receiver & X-Receiver.
+This Script LuaPilot is a nice Telemetry screen for Taranis should work with Arducopter (Pixhawk, Fixhawk,  AUAV-X2, etc.) and maybe others Flightcontrollers which are connected to a FrSky D-Receiver & X-Receiver.

-It displays the Voltage, Batterylevel, Rssi in %, current and total comsumption, altitude, GPS Speed and in Future the distance from home, the currently used flightmode and GPS infos like 3D Fix, DGPS... also the Calculate Vertical Speed and the Flight efficiency.
+It base on the greats and Beautiful works from SockEye, Richardoe, Schicksie, lichtl  for the Naza flightcontroller convertet to Arducopter & openTx 2.1 by Jace25 (FPV-Community) and Improve from ilihack (HVlipo and add 5s,6s,8s,10s Batterycell compatibilityt , Batteryconsum, Vspeed, Gps Speed, Hdg, efficiency Calc and Code Improvments like Backround Task, flexible Configs and Error Handling.

-it base on the greats and Beautiful works from SockEye, Richardoe, Schicksie, lichtl  for the Naza flightcontroller convertet to Arducopter & openTx 2.1 and Modified by Jace25 (FPV-Community) and Improve from my ilihack (more than 4s Battery, HVlipo, Batteryconsum, Vspeed, Gps Speed, Hdg, efficiency Calc and Code Improvments like Backround Task, flexible Configs and Error Handling.
+Lets improve it togheter and made Folks&Pull requests or if you have an issue open please an tread.

-Lets improve togheter it and made Folks&Pull requests or if you have an issue tell it me
+This is Version 1 for the Future its planed to add more Screens,more FlightControllers and a Radar screen.

 ## Old Screenshots
 ![Displayed content while in user controlled mode](https://raw.githubusercontent.com/Jace25/LUA-Taranis-Pixhawk/master/lua1.JPG)